• Home

 Project eARTh silk painting

-Participants of the New Mills Project eARTh are currently working with textile artist Amanda Whewell to create a series of silk painting window hangings, inspired by the stained glass windows at Spring Bank Arts Centre, New Mills.
-The stained glass windows at Spring Bank Arts were designed by the famed, Victorian stained glass artist Charles Eamer Kempe.
-The windows contain a stunning visual variety of spiritual and secular motifs, all of which have provided artistic stimulus for our project participants.
+About the project: Participants of the New Mills Project eARTh are currently working with textile artist Amanda Whewell to create a series of silk painting window hangings, inspired by the stained glass windows at Spring Bank Arts Centre, New Mills.
+The stained glass windows at Spring Bank Arts were designed by the famed, Victorian stained

 No tall tales in our latest evaluation report!